amsievert/dndnotes/mdFiles/Books/Ozewyn's Journal.md

 My friend, these wards protect the shield, only once all of them are disabled will you be able to find the shield.

+Ward of Time - Hourglass Isle
+Ward of Absence - Null Island
+Ward of Reflection - Crystal Canopy
 Ward of Silence - Murmuring Sanctum
-Ward of Reflection - Crystal Canopy
-Ward of Absence - Null Island
+Ward of Promises - Oath Tree
-Ward of Promises -
+Ward of Resonance